Bibzzs/CppND-Program_FinalProject-BirdFly/README.md

-# CPPND: Program a Concurrent Traffic Simulation
+# CPPND: CAPSTONE

 <img src="data/traffic_simulation.gif"/>

-This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.
+This is the final project of the course [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Capstone.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-However, with increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.
+This project is a home made little game : Bird Attack.

+The goal of this game is to escape from birds as long as you can.
+You start with 100 life point.
+When your life point is down to 0, then the game is over.

+Hope you enjoy it !  :wink:

 ## Dependencies for Running Locally
 * cmake >= 2.8